dayshaunlee/transit-insight/README.md

 *\*Note: this repository was cloned as part of a course project for a relational databases course.
+Hence, access to the database is restricted and this repository is for preservation purposes.
 Please do not share or copy this project.*